-If a Complainant wishes to sign a complaint, they can work with the Assistant Vice Chancellor for Student Development to do so.
-A complaint is a document filed by a Complainant or signed by the Assistant Vice Chancellor for Student Development or designee alleging prohibited conduct and requesting that the university proceed with a resolution as outlined in this policy.
+If a Complainant wishes to sign a complaint, they can work with the Civil Rights and Title IX Coordinator to do so.
+A complaint is a document filed by a Complainant or signed by the Civil Rights and Title IX Coordinator or designee alleging prohibited conduct and requesting that the university proceed with a resolution as outlined in this policy.
 Upon receipt, the Assistant Vice Chancellor will determine which Prohibited Conduct is being alleged (including Title IX matter as defined in 34 C.F.R. § 106.30 and defined in this policy).

-The Assistant Vice Chancellor for Student Development also has the discretion to file a complaint.
-In evaluating the appropriate manner of resolution, including whether the Assistant Vice Chancellor for Student Development will file a complaint in the absence of a complaint by the Complainant, the Assistant Vice Chancellor for Student Development will consider the following factors:
+The Civil Rights and Title IX Coordinator also has the discretion to file a complaint.
+In evaluating the appropriate manner of resolution, including whether the Civil Rights and Title IX Coordinator will file a complaint in the absence of a complaint by the Complainant, the Civil Rights and Title IX Coordinator will consider the following factors: